 Here are 3 steps to efficiently heat an older home

-The truth about heating a large old house is that it’s going to take a little bit of work—and it might even take some financial investment.
+The truth about heating a large old house is that it’s going to take a little bit of work—and it will likely take some financial investment.

-In fact, it’s almost always a good idea to see if you can resolve the problem by trapping in the heat you have.
+In fact, it’s almost always a good idea to see if you can resolve the problem by trapping in the heat you have with a weatherization retrofit.
 (In many cases, this can make a significant difference in how your home feels.)

 And there’s even more good news: In some places, you may be able to warm up your older home without paying any upfront costs.

-Now, take a look at your three most important options.
+Next, take a look at your three most important steps to get a warmer home:

 1. Stop cold drafts in an older home

 On the surface, this option is fairly straightforward: Find where the holes are, and then plug them with something so that cold air can’t get in (and warm air can’t get out).